rackerlabs/genestack/docs/openstack-compute-kit.md

 ## Creating the Compute Kit Secrets

 Part of running Nova is also running placement.
 Setup all credentials now so we can use them across the nova and placement services.
+!!! info

+This step is not needed if you ran the create-secrets.sh script located in /opt/genestack/bin

 ### Shared